LefterisDimitri/Solid-State-Physics-Projects/README.md

 # Solid-State-Physics-Projects
-Projects from our Univeristy course: Solid State Physics
+Projects from our University course: Solid State Physics